 Makeup by: Ashley Byrd Beauty

-- 2 tablespoons raw dark cocoa powder
+- 2 tablespoons raw dark cocoa powder or regular cocoa powder

 - 2 tablespoons almond butter or nut butter of your choice